 I kept on calling her but I got no response.
 I wonder if that wasn’t her either, probably the place was deceiving me again but that hug really made me believe it was her.
-I was hesitant of running away knowing now that the place will throw any kind of trick to keep me there, I was ready to leave when a portal showed up on the floor, of course I wanted to check out the portal… through it could be seen a blinding red colored light, the red pyramidal stone maybe.
+I was hesitant of running away knowing now that the place will throw any kind of trick to keep me there, I was ready to leave when a portal showed up on the floor, of course I wanted to check out the portal . . . through it could be seen a blinding red colored light, the red pyramidal stone maybe.

 Probably that’s another illusion or its actually where the stone is, I was already there so I just went downstairs, I could feel how the temperature changed to warmer while that same heat could be felt in the walls and I kept going till I made it to a pit, a pit that seemed to fuel the fire that was burning, that was the blinding red light it was like staring at the sun, so powerful and dangerous.